MicrosoftDocs/sql-docs/docs/reporting-services/tutorial-creating-a-free-form-report-report-builder.md

     *  **20 pt**.
     *  **Tomato**.

-9. Place the cursor below the text you typed in step 3 and type: **Hello** with a space after the word, to separate the text and the field that you add in the next step.
+9. Place the cursor below the text you entered in step 3 and enter: **Hello** with a space after the word, to separate the text and the field that you add in the next step.

-10. Drag the `[FullName]` field from ListDataSet in the Report Data pane to the text box and place it after "Hello ", then type a comma (,).
+10. Drag the `[FullName]` field from ListDataSet in the Report Data pane to the text box and place it after "Hello ", then enter a comma (,).

 11. Select the text you added in the previous steps.